MicrosoftDocs/azure-aks-docs/articles/aks/use-windows-gpu.md

 * This article assumes you have an existing AKS cluster.
 If you don't have a cluster, create one using the [Azure CLI][aks-quickstart-cli], [Azure PowerShell][aks-quickstart-powershell], or the [Azure portal][aks-quickstart-portal].
 * You need the Azure CLI version 1.0.0b2 or later installed and configured to use the `--skip-gpu-driver-install` field with the `az aks nodepool add` command.
 Run `az --version` to find the version.
 If you need to install or upgrade, see [Install Azure CLI][install-azure-cli].
+* You need the Azure CLI version 9.0.0b5 or later installed and configured to use the `--driver-type` field with the `az aks nodepool add` command.
+Run `az --version` to find the version.
+If you need to install or upgrade, see [Install Azure CLI][install-azure-cli].

 ## Get the credentials for your cluster